 At this time the register is open, so dogs with unknown parentage can be registered.

 What are the benefits of registration?
 As a breeder you are proving you are open and honest about the breeding of your dogs.
 Registration verifies your records and keeps the history and details of the ancestors of your dogs on record where they will follow through to future generations.
 Once you sell your registered Koolie purchasers who breed and register their offspring have the correct history which includes your Prefix on any dogs you bred in the Ancestry, so future purchasers know to give you the credit you deserve.

 The next step the Koolie Club of Australia is working on implementing is the Koolie Pedigree Assurance Program.
 This will be voluntary; Koolies that have their DNA certified will have their registration number appended with a “D”.
 To achieve this the dog must be micro-chipped at the time of swabbing with the number recorded with the sample.
-In this way any offspring of two DNA certified Koolies can be verified as an offspring of both parents after they too are DNA sampled.
+Samples must be taken from an authorised collector, which includes vets.
+In this way any offspring of two DNA profiled Koolies can be verified as an offspring of both parents after they too are DNA sampled.
 Any doubt of parentage is scientifically proven or dis-proven.
 This is only one advantage of DNA testing, already there are many health tests that can be run on DNA with more being developed all the time.
 Once your dog is certified new health tests can be undertaken without needing to re-swab your dog.
 Any health DNA health test your dog has been through will also be recorded, so breeding decisions can be made fully informed.

 Without registration with the Koolie Club of Australia, everything is a guess.